 Clarence Street almost exclusively comprises late Victorian houses, while the two early twentieth century houses at nos.
 18 & 20 were built in a late Victorian style.
 Most of the houses are single or symmetrical double fronted timber cottages with hipped iron roofs and Italianate details such as bracketed eaves, tripartite windows, paneled entrance doors with toplights, rendered chimneys with heavy cornices and stringcourses, separate verandahs with classical style capitals to the posts and cast iron frieze, and imitation Ashlar boards to the facades.
-No.15 is of note as a simpler example with good integrity including what appear to be the original two over two sash windows and original front door.
 There are three asymmetrical houses.
 These include the Victorian example with a canted bay at no.7 (this is relatively intact and includes the remnants of what appears to be an original tessellated garden path), and the two 'Victorian survival' houses at nos.
 18 and 20.
 No.18, with its side entrance, demonstrates the transition to the Edwardian period, while no.20 is more traditionally Victorian in form with a flat bay to one side of the verandah.
 Intactness of these houses varies - the most common alteration has been to the verandahs (for example, nos.
 4-8, 12 & 14), while some chimneys have been removed, and roof cladding unsympathetically replaced (for example, nos.
 12 & 14).